-The following documents must be presented to the Administrator prior to commencement of the practical test.
-If any of these documents are invalid, expired or missing, the practical test will have to be rescheduled.
+The following documents must be presented to DPLS prior to the client's practical test commencing.
+If invalid, expired or missing, the practical test will have to be rescheduled through the driving school.

+- Declaration of Training

+- Operator's Licence

-- Operator' License
+- Medical Assessment

-- Class 1 Test Permit

-- ➢ Vehicle Insurance
+- Vehicle Insurance

 - Vehicle Registration

 - Commercial Vehicle Inspection Certificate (CVIP)

 - Criminal Records Check

 - Safety Fitness Certificate